digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-46.md

 * Polished and submitted Maestrov2 paper
 * Contributed to cosimcps paper on conditions for DS tracking of a periodic CPS.
 * Continued work on MSCA DN and CL4 Horizon project
+* Presented two papers at the modelica conference.

 #### Stakeholder 3
 * Discussion Point 1